 Rapid Environment Editor (REE) provides a very user-friendly way of editing environment variables.
 It lists the system variables in the left pane and the user variables in the right pane, while the bottom pane will give details about the selected variable.

 The best thing about REE is that it will also highlight a variable if its value has some errors.
 You can also back up the environment variable configuration from the file menu.
-Rapid Environment Editor comes with an installable program as well as a portable one.
-If you are using the portable REE in Windows 7 or Windows 8, you will need to run the executable in administrative mode so that it can make changes to the system configuration.Rapid Environment Editor
+Rapid Environment Editor comes with an installable program, as well as a portable one.
+If you are using the portable REE in Windows 7 or Windows 8, you will need to run the executable in the administrative mode so that it can make changes to the system configuration.Rapid Environment Editor

 You can edit the selected variable, and upon clicking the “Set” button, the variable will be saved.
 Please note that you will need to run Eveditor with administrative privileges in order to save the environment variables successfully.Eveditor